 Along with the Metal X, Markforged have given us Atomic Diffusion Additive Manufacturing.
-ADAM is a metal 3D printing method that can produce metal parts of excellent quality.
-Markforged already made their name in Carbon printing.
-Now they’ve also made a great advancement in metal 3D printing.
+Markforged already made their name in carbon fibre reinforced 3D printing.
+Now they’ve also made a great advancement in metal printing.

 What is ADAM